kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-utxos.md

 Another example, you go to the electronic store and you buy groceries.
 The groceries cost $24.90.
 You have a $35.85 note, which you give to the cashier.
 She gives you back as _change a_ $10.95 note.
 You now have an unspent $10.95 note.

 A harder example.
 Let's say you go to the store to buy a game for $35.
 You have a $20 note, a $10 and a $6 note.
-Your \_unspent \_notes all come to $36.
+Your unspent notes all sum to $36.
 You give this to the cashier, and she gives you back a $1 note.
 You now have an unspent $1 note.

 This is an important concept that Bitcoin uses.
 The important thing to note, is that no matter what your change is, you will always get a note back.
 The notes, just like money in the real world, are indivisible, you cannot rip a $20 note in half and have half the value, for example.